 The following chart includes examples of the types of symbols seen on the U.S. Army Air Force planes.
 Though initially seen on bombers, mission symbols later were also used on fighter aircraft.

 Here are just a few additional interesting facts concerning World War II mission symbols:

 In my next blog, I will change gears and discuss selected activities of the American Red Cross during World War II.

 The images in this blog were selected from the William D. Willis World War II Photographic Collection, one of the permanent collections preserved by the Division of Historical and Cultural Affairs.
 Mr. Willis of Dover, Del. served as a photographic technician with the Army Air Force during the Second World War.
-A display of items from the collection, “World War II Through the Lens of William D. Willis,” was on view at Legislative Hall in Dover through Feb.
+A display of items from the collection, “World War II Through the Lens of William D. Willis,” was on view at Legislative Hall in Dover from March 4, 2015 to Feb.
 21, 2016.

 Go to the following for Carolyn Apple’s earlier blogs exploring the subjects of images from the state’s William D. Willis World War II Photographic Collection: